exciteproject/EXannotator/README.md

 There are two ways of using Annotator Tool Two.

 1- Extracting Meta datas automaticly by Using [CERMINE](https://github.com/CeON/CERMINE):
-* in this case Apache Tomcat is needed.
+* in this case **"Apache Tomcat"** is needed.
-* drop "webservice.war" file in the deploy directory in Tomcat.
+* drop **"webservice.war"** file in the deploy directory in Tomcat.
-* put a copy of "Annotatortool2" folder in the deploy directory in Tomcat.
+* put a copy of **"Annotatortool2"** folder in the deploy directory in Tomcat.
 * use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

 2- Extracting Meta datas without CERMINE:
-* put a copy of "Annotatortool2" in localhost folder.
+* put a copy of **"Annotatortool2"** in localhost folder.
 * use this URL ```http://localhost:8080/Annotatortool2/index.html``` to run the tool.

 ### Sample File To Use
 Here you can find some sample files to test the annotator tool Tow : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)

 ### Output Sample
-Output File Format will be in XML and this is a part of output for a segmented reference string:
+Output File will be in XML Format and this is a part of output for a segmented reference string:

 ```html
 ...